levacic/web-override-configuration/gmail-tweaks/README.md

 The `style.css` file is documented for why specific overrides are there and what they achieve.

-The overrides need to be active on pages whos URLs match the RegExp `^https://mail.google.com/.*$`.
+The overrides need to be active on pages whose URLs match the RegExp `^https://mail.google.com/.*$`.